xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 Although it is simple, the unique set forms the basis for the rest of our CRDT designs.

-> **Remark.** There is a sense in which the unique set is "CRDT-complete", i.e., it can be used to implement any CRDT semantics.
-TODO.
-Formally causal+ consistency.
+> **Remark.** There is a sense in which the unique set is "CRDT-complete", i.e., it can be used to implement any CRDT semantics: you use a unique set to store the complete operation history, then compute the state as a function of this history, following [Other Approach 2]{#other-approach-2}.

 ### Generating Unique Tags

 As part of the unique set algorithm, we need a way to generate a unique tag $t$ for each added element.
 Users cannot coordinate in generating the tag, so a simple counter won't work.
 Instead, we use a pair $(id, k)$, where:
 - $id$ is a unique id for the user generating the tag.
 This is assigned randomly when the user is created, with enough random bits that collisions between different users are unlikely.
-TODO: user vs replica (perhaps just use replica throughout?).
 - $k$ is a counter value specific to the user.

-TODO: name (Lamport id?).
+> **Remark.** Technically, we should replace "user" with "*replica*", where each device/browser tab viewing the document counts as a replica.
+This prevents trouble in case one logical user opens a document on multiple devices/browser tabs simultaneously.

 ## Lists

 Our next CRDT is a **list CRDT**.
 It represents a list of elements, with "insert" and "delete" operations.
 For example, you can use a list CRDT of characters to store the text in a collaborative text editor, using "insert" to type a new character and "delete" for backspace.

 Formally, the operations on a list CRDT are:
-- $insert(x, i)$: TODO
-- $delete(i)$: TODO
+- $insert(x, i)$: Inserts a new element with value $x$ at index $i$, between the existing elements at indices $i$ and $i+1$.
+All later elements (index $\ge i+1$) are shifted one to the right.
+- $delete(i)$: Deletes the element at index $i$.
+All later elements (index $\ge i+1$) are shifted one the left.

 We now need to decide on the semantics, i.e., what is the result of various insert and delete operations, possibly concurrent.
 The fact that insertions are unique suggests using a unique set.
 However, we also have to account for indices and the list order.

 One approach would use indices directly: when a user calls $insert(x, i)$, they send $x$ and $i$ to the other users, who use $i$ to insert $x$ at the appropriate location.
-TODO: challenge: moving around.
-Leads to OT, used by Google Docs; hard to do without server (when was first successful server-free OT algorithm?), and complicated regardless.
+The challenge is that your intended insertion index might move around as a result of users inserting/deleting in front of $i$:

+TODO: figure: indices getting moved around

+Its possible to work around this by "transforming" $i$ to account for concurrent edits: this idea loads to [**Operational Transformation (OT)**](https://en.wikipedia.org/wiki/Operational_transformation), the earliest invented approach to collaborative text editing, and the one used in Google Docs and most existing apps.
+Unfortunately, OT algorithms get quite complicated, especially when you don't have a central server to help you.
+Several incorrect attempts at server-free OT were published before the first correct one in 2005 (TODO: cite, check correctness via citations: "Proving correctness of transformation functions in collaborative editing systems")---the same year the [first CRDT paper](https://hal.inria.fr/inria-00071240/document) was published.

 List CRDTs use a different perspective.
-When you type a character in a text document, you probably don't think of its position as index 723 or whatever; instead, its position is at a certain place within the existing text.
+When you type a character in a text document, you probably don't think of its position as "index 723" or whatever; instead, its position is at a certain place within the existing text.

 TODO: figure illustrating position intuition (insert between two words).

 "A certain place within the existing text" is vague, but at a minimum, it should be between the characters left and right of your insertion point (here TODO and TODO).
 Also, unlike an index, this intuitive position doesn't change if other users concurrently type earlier in the document; your cursor is still between the same words as before.
-In other words, it is immutable.
+In other words, it is *immutable*.

-This leads to the following algorithm.
-- The list's state is a unique set whose values are pairs $(x, p)$, where $x$ is the actual value (e.g., a character), and $p$ is a *unique immutable position* drawn from some totally ordered set.
+This leads to the following implementation.
+The list's state is a unique set whose values are pairs $(x, p)$, where $x$ is the actual value (e.g., a character), and $p$ is a *unique immutable position* drawn from some totally ordered set.
 The user-visible state of the list is the list of values $x$ ordered by their positions $p$.
+Operations are implemented as:
 - $insert(x, i)$: The inserting user looks up the positions $p_L, p_R$ of the values to the left and right (indices $i$ and $i+1$), generates a unique new position $p$ such that $p_L < p < p_R$, and calls $add((x, p))$ on the unique set.
 - $delete(i)$: The deleting user finds the element $e$ of the unique set at index $i$, then calls $delete(e)$ on the unique set.

-Of course, to implement this, we need a totally ordered set with the ability to create a unique new position in between any two existing positions.
-This is the hard part (the hardest part of CRDTs overall, in my opinion), and we don't have space to go into it here.
-Generally, they involve a tree, sorted by the tree walk on nodes; you create a unique new position in between $p_L$ and $p_R$ by adding a new leaf somewhere between $p_L$ and $p_R$, e.g., as a right child of $p_L$.
+Of course, to complete the implementation, we need a totally ordered set with the ability to create a unique new position in between any two existing positions.
+This is the hard part---in fact, the hardest part of any CRDT---and we don't have space to go into it here; you should use a library for it (TODO: link?).
+Generally, solutions involve a tree, sorted by the tree walk on nodes; you create a unique new position in between $p_L$ and $p_R$ by adding a new leaf somewhere between $p_L$ and $p_R$, e.g., as a right child of $p_L$.

-The important lesson here is that we had to translate indices (the *lingua franca* of normal, non-CRDT lists) into immutable positions (what the user actually means when they say "insert here").
+The important lesson here is that we had to translate indices (the language of normal, non-CRDT lists) into immutable positions (what the user actually means when they say "insert here").
 This leads to our second principle of CRDT design:

 **Principle 2.** Express operations in terms of user intention---what the operation means to the user, intuitively.
 This might differ from the closest ordinary data type operation.

-This works because users often have some idea what one operation should do in the face of concurrent operations.
+The principle works because users often have some idea what one operation should do in the face of concurrent operations.
 E.g., typing after a word should insert the new characters at that word, independently of other users' typing at the beginning of the document.
-If you can capture this intuition, the resulting operations won't conflict.
+If you can capture that intuition, the resulting operations won't conflict.

-> **Remark.** Some papers (TODO: Riley, newer one like Riley, linearization papers like OpSets or the Splash one) attempt to derive CRDT semantics automatically from the semantics of their closest ordinary data type.
-Principle 2 advocates an opposite approach, in which we reconsider what operations mean to the user, potentially ignoring their ordinary (non-CRDT) meanings entirely.
-This makes the CRDT design process require more thought, but also gives more flexible and understandable results.

 ## Registers

 Our last basic CRDT is the **register**.
 This is a variable that holds an arbitrary value that can be set and get.
 If multiple users set the value at the same time, you pick a value arbitrarily, or perhaps average them together.

 Example uses for registers:
-- The top, left, width, and height of an image in a collaborative slide editor (each as their own register).
-If multiple users drag an image concurrently (setting the top and left registers), one of their positions is picked arbitrarily.
+- The left, top, width, and height of an image in a collaborative slide editor (each as their own register).
+If multiple users drag an image concurrently (setting the left and top registers), one of their positions is picked arbitrarily.
 - The font size of a character in a collaborative rich-text editor.
 - The name of a document.
 - The color of a specific pixel in a collaborative whiteboard.
 - Basically, anything where you're fine with users overwriting each others' concurrent changes and you don't want to use a more complicated CRDT.

-As you can see, registers are very useful and suffice for many tasks (e.g., TODO uses them almost exclusively).
+As you can see, registers are very useful and suffice for many tasks (e.g., [Figma](https://www.figma.com/blog/how-figmas-multiplayer-technology-works/) and [Hex](https://hex.tech/blog/a-pragmatic-approach-to-live-collaboration) use them almost exclusively).

 ### Setting the Value